 Mitophagy is a crucial process to maintain mitochondrial integrity, where damaged mitochondria can be degraded and the intact components can be recycled to generate new functional mitochondria (Benard and Karbowski, 2009).
 This process is achieved through fission and fusion (Westermann, 2010).
 Fission can fragment damaged mitochondrial parts to remove the dysfunctional components in the autophagosome by autophagy.
 During this process, Fis-1 is located in the outer mitochondrial membrane to recruit Drp-1 (Onoue et al., 2013), which forms a spiral to slice both the inner and outer mitochondrial membranes (Elgass et al., 2013).
 The damaged mitochondrial fragments are then tagged by Pink-1, followed by the recruitment of Parkin which ubiquitinates outer membrane proteins (Narendra et al., 2008).
 Through Pink-1 and Parkin, damaged mitochondrial fragments can be eliminated (Narendra et al., 2008) by autophagy.
 Autophagy activity is normally reflected by the levels of LC3A/B-I, LC3A/B-II and their ratios.
 LC3A/B-I is converted to LC3A/B-II (Kouno et al., 2005); which then forms autophagosomes to contain damaged organelles.
 LC3A/B knockout mice die shortly after birth, due to the lack of autophagy (Komatsu et al., 2005).
 Thus, the ratio between LC3A/B-II and LC3A/B-I or LC3A/B-II level itself can reflect autophagosome accumulation.
 On the other hand, the process of fusion, which is mediated by Opa-1 can facilitate healthy mitochondrial fragments to form new functional mitochondria (Kanazawa et al., 2008), which includes the exchange of mitochondrial DNA (Youle and van der Bliek, 2012).
 When there is increased energy demand or presence of stressor such as smoking, fusion is increased, thereby energy synthesis can be maintained (Westermann, 2012).
 Thus, fusion is considered as a protective mechanism during stress when energy demands are increased.
 Indeed, it has been found that increased mitophagy activity can improve neural survival in traumatically injured brain (Wei et al., 2015).

 Here in the newborn male SE offspring, both fission and autophagosome markers were increased without changes in the fusion marker, suggesting the mitochondrial damage by maternal SE is irreparable.
 In the adult male SE offspring, reduced mitochondrial MnSOD suggests increased oxidative stress which may be linked to increased OXPHOS complex III, which is the major site of ROS production.
 This can lead to direct damage to cellular organelles including mitochondria.
 However, autophagosome markers are decreased which may indicate there was a defect in the removal of mitochondria fragments, while reduced mitophagy markers may indicate that there were less healthy mitochondria fragments to be recycled.
 Mitophagy defects have been found in neurodegenerative diseases such as Hungtington’s disease, Alzheimer’s disease and Parkinson’s disease (Schapira and Gegg, 2011; Banerjee et al., 2015), suggesting roles in maintaining neuronal integrity.
-(Vivekanandarajah et al., 2016)Autophagy is known to block caspase-3 dependent apoptosis (Marino et al., 2014).
-Furthermore, markers of cell apoptosis and DNA damage were higher in male SE offspring in this study, suggesting cell damage.
+Autophagy is known to block caspase-3 dependent apoptosis, a marker for cell injury (Marino et al., 2014).
+As such, offspring at 13 weeks, representing adulthood, were investigated for the long term impact of maternal SE and L-carnitine supplementation.
+Here, markers of cell apoptosis and DNA damage were higher in adult male SE offspring, suggesting cell damage.
 Increase in DNA fragmentation can also increase the risk of neurodegenerative diseases (Lenardo et al., 2009).
 Indeed, the risk of cognitive and behavioural disorders is higher in offspring of smokers (Chen and Morris, 2007; Knopik et al., 2016; Palmer et al., 2016).
 Therefore, changes in brain mitophagy in the male SE offspring may predict impaired brain function later in life.